Meeting Time: February 08, 2022 at 5:00pm PST

 • Default_avatar

-Lily H over 2 years ago
+Lily H almost 3 years ago

 I am an Oakland resident, small business owner, nonprofit staff, and former youth development worker.
 I support Black and other POC working class Oakland youth, teachers, and families, and I strongly oppose any school closures!